dynamodb-toolbox/dynamodb-toolbox/README.md

 import { Table, Entity } from 'dynamodb-toolbox'
 ```

-Create a Table (with the DocumentClient):
+Create a Table (with the DocumentClient using aws-sdk v2):

 ```typescript
 import DynamoDB from 'aws-sdk/clients/dynamodb'